 The living situations of 48 wild-caught civets held at 16 of these farms in Bali were assessed by researchers from Oxford University’s Wildlife Conservation Research Unit and World Animal Protection.
 The study found the conditions to be inadequate, and every farm failed to meet basic animal welfare standards.

 Although wild-sourced coffee does exist, there is no way to tell whether a cup of kopi luwak was made from wild or caged civets.
-With Tony Wild, the coffee trader who introduced kopi luwak to the West, declaring it is now “practically impossible to find genuine wild kopi luwak”, the chances are high that the coffee you do buy will be from civets caged in unpleasant conditions.
+With Tony Wild, the coffee trader who introduced kopi luwak to the West, declaring it is now “practically impossible to find genuine wild kopi luwak”, the chances are high that the coffee you buy will be from civets caged in unpleasant conditions.

 So, next time you’re searching for a cup of coffee during your travels, why not leave the ‘cat poo coffee’ on the shelf, and instead opt for a traditional Vietnamese coffee or Indonesian kop turbruk at a fraction of the price, with none of the animal cruelty.